dramirez-qb/katacoda-scenarios/kubernetes-interview/step7.md

-Show the status of the pods.
+Show and save the status of the pods to the file `pod-status`.

 ### Question